Foundations of automatic feature extraction at LHC--point clouds and graphs: Overview of applications in high energy physics

 \paragraph{Anomaly Detection:} Even though there are many theoretically motivated extensions of the Standard Model, the search for new physics can be regarded as an inherently model-independent endeavour, as nature need not fit into the constraints of our imagination.
 This motivates developing algorithms that do not rely on a specific BSM model but try to find deviations from the known background SM processes.
 General techniques exist in ML literature which are appropriate for model-independent searches called anomaly detection, wherein an algorithm focuses on learning the features of a well-understood class (the background in our case) and identifying anomalous data samples that do not have the same features.

 A common way to achieve this unsupervised learning is via autoencoders.
 An autoencoder is an ANN used in unsupervised learning that aims to encode input data into a reduced-dimensional representation (called the latent representation) and then decode it back to its original form.
 The model learns by comparing the reconstructed output with the original input and tuning parameters to minimize the reconstruction error.
+Potential of autoencoder architectures have been demonstrated in simulating realistic and diverse aspects of high energy physics events.
+For instance, convolutional autoencoders were studied for detecting anomalous jet images in refs.~ \cite{Heimel:2018mkt,Farina:2018fyg}.

-GNNs rely on understanding the graph's topology and node connections to extract meaningful representations.
+GNNs rely on understanding the graph’s topology and node connections to extract meaningful representations.
 Capturing this information accurately during the encoding and decoding phases to reconstruct the original graph structure is non-trivial.
 Particle Graph Autoencoder \cite{Kasieczka:2021xcg,Tsan:2021brw} used an edge-convolution encoder block to map the node features to a two-dimensional latent node representation, which fed to the symmetrical decoder block to reconstruct the node features.
 For anomaly detection of events or jets, we are interested in the global features of the graph.
-Although a graph readout extracts this information in classification, the operation itself is destructive, and one cannot recover the graph structure in an autoencoder-based approach where the decoder needs to have the graph structure intact for its reconstruction.
-To address these challenges in graph autoencoders, ref,~\cite{Atkinson:2021nlt} devised edge reconstruction networks, which were used to reconstruct weighted edge features, thereby learning the graph structure without undergoing a destructive graph readout operation.
+Although a graph readout extracts this information in classification, the operation itself is destructive, and one cannot recover the graph structure in an autoencoder based approach where the decoder needs to have the graph structure intact for its reconstruction.
+To address these challenges in graph autoencoders, ref.~\cite{Atkinson:2021nlt} devised edge reconstruction networks, which were used to reconstruct weighted edge features, thereby learning the graph structure without undergoing a destructive graph readout operation.
 The Deep Sets autoencoder \cite{Ostdiek:2021bem}, on the other hand, relied solely on the encoded global latent space without using any decoder.
 Graph autoencoders with physics-motivated inductive biases like Lorentz group equivariance \cite{Hao:2022zns} and IRC-safety \cite{Atkinson:2022uzb} have also been explored for anomaly detection.